-C13. Δn nlia etic m fa Δ CIJ. $\Delta \mathbf{p}$ DII au , 11 11 ··

-✓ If your institution l nas waived its application fee for the Fall 2022 admission cy ycle please select no.

-Does your institution have ve an application fee?
-Yes 🗖 No

-Amount of application fe ee: \$80

-Can it be waived for app licants with financial need?
-Z Yes No
+C13.
+Application fee

-If you have an application f ee and an on-line application option, plea se indicate policy for students who apply on-line
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-☐ Free

-☐ Reduced
+☑ Same Fee☐ Free☐ Reduced

-Can on-line application fee be waived for applicants with financial no eed? ⊠ Yes □ No
+Can on-line application fee be waived for applicants with financial need?

+✓ Yes

+✓ No

 C14.
-Application closing da te
+Application closing date

-Does your institution have ve an application closing date?
-Yes 🗆 No)
+Does your institution have an application closing date?

-Date

-Application closing date (fall) 02/01

-Priority Date 11/01

-C15.
-Are first-time, first-ye ar students accepted for terms other than the fall?
-Yes [□ No

-C16.
-Notification to applica nts of admission decision sent (fill in one o only)

-☑ On a rolling basis b peginning (date): 01/20 (early action) and 03 3/15 (regular decisi ion)

-☐ By (date): Click or

-☐ Other: Click or tap

-C17.
-Reply policy for admi tted applicants (fill in one only)

-☐ Must reply by (date e): Click or tap here to enter text.

-☐ No set date ,

-Must reply by May 1 st or within 11⁄2 weeks if notified thereaft er

-☐ Other: Click or tap here to enter text.

-posit (MMDD): At time of housing application ion submission

-Amount of housing depo sit: \$105

-Refundable if student do es not enroll?

-☐ Yes, in full

-☐ Yes, in part
+✓ Yes

-⊠ No
+No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ▼ Yes □ No If yes, maximum period of postponement: 1 year C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? ✓ Yes □ No C20.
-Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? ☐ Yes ☑ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+☐ Yes ☒ No

+If "yes," please complete the following:

+First or only early decision plan closing date: Click or tap here to enter text.
 First or only early decision plan notification date: Click or tap here to enter text.

 Other early decision plan closing date: Click or tap here to enter text.

 Other early decision plan notification date: Click or tap here to enter text.

-For the Fall 2022 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+For the Fall 2023 entering class:

+Number of early decision applications received by your institution: Click or tap here to enter text.
 Number of applicants admitted under early decision plan: Click or tap here to enter text.

 Please provide significant details about your early decision plan: Click or tap here to enter text.

 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ▼ Yes □ No If "yes," please complete the following: Early action closing date: 11/01 Early action notification date: 01/20 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+If "yes," please complete the following:

+Early action closing date: 11/01 Early action notification date: 01/20

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?